kayssun/photo_party_sync/README.md

     $ photo_party_sync --card <ip> --watch

-**HINT:** You can add all your cards addresses to your host file (/etc/hosts on Linux/Mac) to have nive names for them.
+**HINT:** You can add all your cards addresses to your host file (/etc/hosts on Linux/Mac) to have nice names for them.
  These names can be used in the card parameter or the list file.
 This is especially helpful since photo_party_sync uses these names as folders to separate the images.